filip-we/terminal/dev_log.md

 ## 2022-08-28
 Now the debug-prints where not working.
 I tried to connect to a Raspberry Pi 400 instead of the USB-serial-converter.
 After hours of debugging and trying all combinations of TX+RX pins with uart0 and uart1 I am pretty sure something is off with the Pico.
 I could only get STDIO working on GPIO12 and 13.
 Next step should be to get the SWD, Serial Wire Debug, which should be fairly simple on the Raspberry Pi 400.

+## 2023-08-06
+I installed the toolchain on my "new" computer, running Arch Linux.
+No trouble whatsoever getting the Pico examples to run.
+Compiling this project, however, gave several `multiple definitions` errors, despite those variables not being used in `main.c`.
+After help by ChatGPT I could determine some variables needed a `static` to fix the issue.

+I also tried scripting tests of my device.
+The test would send a series of bytes, simply.
+This would allow me to test that all escape-codes are handeled properly.
+When trying this with a simple "hello, world"-message only the first letter was displayed.
+This makes me believe the USB-tasks takes too long for my terminal to keep up with the incomming data from the PC.